SyntaxPartnership/mega-man-chronicles/README.md

 - Fixed an issue where energy meters only displayed 27 units instead of 28.
 - Rush Coil completed.
 - Started Rush Jet...
 And subsequently ran into a LOT of problems.
+- Completely redid Rush Jet.
+Works more like it should.
+- Fixed an issue where the player could turn around while riding Rush.
+- Fixed an issue where the player could walk on Rush while riding him.
+- Fixed an issue where the player's bullets would no sync up with the direction of the player's sprite.
+- Fixed an issue where Rush's hitbox would prevent him from leaving the screen if a ceiling is in place.
+- Rush Jet complete.

 Credits:
 --